 With 22:53 to play, Thomas got loose and shot just above the goal.
 But at 17:53, Coshocton misfired on a pass back to goalie Marc Smith and Thomas was there to left-foot home the tying goal, the first allowed by the Redskins.

 Senior Brad Burkholder almost had the game-winner with 6:35 left, but a diving Smith was able to grab the shot by the edge of his fingertips.
 Granville goalie Sam Gress also made a couple of nice stops, grabbing two loose balls in front of the net.

-The goalies were the story as shots were tied 13-13 and each had 10 saves.
+Shots on goal were tied 13-13 and each goalie had 10 saves.
 Coshocton held a 5-4 edge in corner kicks.

 “It was fun.
 That’s the caliber of team we need to play to get better,” Redskins coach Brian Dunlap said.
 “We lost our composure a little there in the second half, got rattled and that’s from not playing as much competition as we should have.
 We had a bad back side pass, made a mistake, and that happens.
 We’ll learn from it and get better.”

 “It was so fast paced,” he said.
 “It was physical, and that’s the way we need to play.”

 “It was a winnable game,” King said.
 “We made adjustments, and the kids understand that we need to finish goals in the second half so we can win the game, and not tie.”